A Bible Verse For Parents Struggling with Anxiety and Uncertainty

-There’s a verse in Isaiah that I have found very encouraging and reassuring for all parents during this time of uncertainty regarding your child(ren) and our future.
+There’s a verse in Isaiah that I have found very encouraging and reassuring for parents, especially as a parent of two children with special needs.

 “He tends his flock like a shepherd: He gathers the lambs in his arms and carries them close to his heart; he gently leads those that have young.”
 Isaiah 40:11